Charlie Hodes: Troy Haymakers (1872)

 The White Stockings suspended operations after the 1871 season, but Wood was hired to manage the Troy Haymakers for 1872.
 He brought several of his Chicago players along, including George Zettlein, Bub McAtee, and Hodes.
 The catcher only appeared in 13 of the team's 25 games, but he continued to demonstrate his versatility by playing third base, shortstop, and outfield.
-However, Troy's season ended early on July 23, when the team's owners revealed that they would not be able to pay the players.
 In 13 games, Hodes batted .242 with 17 runs scored, 15 hits, and 10 RBI.

+Hodes left the Haymakers in June 1872, and returned to Chicago.
+He joined a local amateur team called the Aetnas.
+Ironically, one of Hodes's first games with his new club was played on June 16, 1872, when the Haymakers came to Chicago to play an exhibition game at the newly built 23rd Street Grounds.
+Troy beat the Aetnas, 12-2.

+Hodes eventually jumped to the Aetnas' cross-town rival, the Actives.

+Hodes's decision to leave the Haymakers proved to be a wise one, since the club went broke and disbanded in late July 1872.
+Six of Troy's former players joined the Brooklyn Eckfords for the rest of the 1872 season, but Hodes was not signed by the team.

+At some point, Hodes took a job with the Chicago Post Office.
+An 1873 city directory lists Hodes as a letter carrier living at 454 State Street.
+Two brief items in the Chicago Evening Post, published in April and May 1873, state that he had been named the captain of the post-office clerks' baseball club.

 Brooklyn Atlantics (1874)

-Six of Troy's former players joined the Brooklyn Eckfords for the rest of the 1872 season, but Hodes was not signed by the team.
-He returned to Brooklyn and played semipro baseball until 1874, when he joined the NA's Brooklyn Atlantics.
+In 1874, Hodes went back home to Brooklyn and joined the National Association's Brooklyn Atlantics.
 This time, he was used primarily as an outfielder, though he also played the positions of catcher, second base, and first base.
 However, Hodes battled fatigue throughout the year, which affected his performance on the field.
 On July 13, he was hitless in five at bats in a 6–4 victory over the Hartford Dark Blues at the Hartford Ball Club Grounds.
 After that game, manager Bob Ferguson decided his player needed rest and gave him the remainder of the season off.
 Though Hodes did not play any more games in 1874, he did umpire four contests, the last of these coming on October 3 when the Atlantics played the Baltimore Canaries.
 In 21 games, he batted .148 with eight runs scored, 12 hits, and seven RBI.
 His three-season totals in the NA included a .231 batting average, 57 runs scored, 63 hits, and 42 RBI in 62 games.